sklasfeld/IDR_comparison_pipeline/README.md

 This directory contains the MACS2 analyis of the true replicates after pooling them together.

+`FDChIP_wiDups_truePooled/poolSamples.bam` is merged bam file that contains all of the replicates concatonated together.

 ### pooledPseudoreps

 This directory contains the MACS2 and IDR analyis of the pooled-pseudo replicates.